Business Aviation Included

 MBAA 2021 Proposed Schedule of Events

-The following events are scheduled on the second Wednesday of the Month, the usual day each month the MBAA schedules monthly membership meetings.
+MBAA events, including monthly membership meetings, are normally scheduled on the second Wednesday of the Month.
 Unless confirmed, the events scheduled are based on experience and preliminary discussions with the designated sponsor.
 Once confirmed, the event details will be posted under the EVENTS tab.

-New in 2021, the MBAA is planning for a Quarterly "Happy Hour" to be held on the last Thursday of the month of March, June, and September.
-The "Happy Hour" events will be scheduled based upon the availability of sponsors and an approved site to host the event.
-These events are created to enhance networking and fellowship with a relevant presentation and discussion.
+* New in 2021, the MBAA scheduled a Quarterly "Happy Hour" for the last Thursday of the month in March, June, and September.
+The "Happy Hour" events are based upon the availability of sponsors and an approved site to host the event.
+These enhance networking and fellowship with a relevant presentation and discussion.

 Thank you to our sponsors